Minimal Lagrangian connections on compact surfaces: The spherical case

-showing that $A$ is conformally holomorphic.
-Conversely, suppose that $A$ is conformally holomorphic and does not vanish identically, then away from the zeros of $A$, the $(1,\!
-0)$-form $\lambda$ is uniquely determined by~\eqref{eq:conhol1}.
-However, since $A$ is conformally holomorphic, the zeros of $A$ are isolated, hence $\lambda$ extends uniquely to all of $\Sigma$. \end{proof} We now have: \begin{ppn} A torsion-free connection on the tangent bundle of $S^2$ is minimal Lagrangian if and only if it is the Levi-Civita connection of a metric of positive Gauss curvature. \end{ppn} \begin{proof} From Lemma~\ref{lem:charconfhol} we know that the cubic differential $C$ on $S^2$ defined by $\nabla$ is conformally holomorphic with respect to the complex structure induced by $g=\pm \mathrm{Ric}(\nabla)$ and the standard orientation.
-Since $H^1(S^2)=0$, the $1$-form $\beta$ is exact, hence $C$ can globally be rescaled to be holomorphic.
-Since there are no non-trivial cubic holomorphic differentials on the $2$-sphere $C$ must vanish identically.
-Writing $\beta=\d r$ for some smooth real-valued function $r$ on $S^2$, the connection form~\eqref{eq:twistconfcon} of $\nabla$ thus becomes
+\begin{ppn} A connection on the tangent bundle of $S^2$ is minimal Lagrangian if and only if it is the Levi-Civita connection of a metric of positive Gauss curvature. \end{ppn} \begin{proof} Let $\nabla$ be a minimal Lagrangian connection on $TS^2$ with associated triple $(g,\beta,C)$.
+Since $\beta$ is closed and $H^1(S^2)=0$, the $1$-form $\beta$ is exact and hence there exists a smooth real-valued function $r$ on $S^2$ such that $\beta=\d r$.
+Hence we have

+Observe that $\d r-\i\star_g\d r=2\ov{\partial}r$, therefore, the cubic differential $\e^{-2r}C$ is holomorphic.
+Since, by Riemann-Roch, there are no non-trivial cubic holomorphic differentials on the $2$-sphere, $C$ must vanish identically.
+The connection form~\eqref{eq:twistconfcon} of $\nabla$ thus becomes

 where $\varphi$ denotes the Levi-Civita connection form of $g$.
-Thus $\nabla$ is a conformal connection given by
+We conclude that $\nabla$ is a Weyl connection given by

 where ${}^g\nabla r$ denotes the gradient of $r$ with respect to $g$.
 Since the Levi-Civita connection of a Riemannian metric $g$ transforms under conformal change as~\cite[Theorem 1.159]{MR867684}